Selling a House As-Is: A Simple (but Complete) Guide

 It looks like this…

-Their estimated resale value – their closing costs when selling (including paying real estate commissions) – their cost to make improvements and repairs – their profit margin = the price they’ll pay for your home.
+Their estimated resale value – their closing costs when selling (including paying real estate commissions) – their cost to make improvements – their profit margin = the price they’ll pay for your home.

 The important part of that equation is their profit margin.